sbu-damaghi-ceel/DCIS_archive/README.md

-# Repository: Analysis for [Paper Title]
+# Repository: Analysis for [Eco-evolutionary Guided Pathomic Analysis to Predict DCIS Upstaging]

-This repository contains the code and data analysis for the research paper titled "[Paper Title]".
-The aim of this study is to [briefly describe the purpose or findings of the paper].
+This repository contains the code and data analysis for the research paper titled "[Eco-evolutionary Guided Pathomic Analysis to Predict DCIS Upstaging]".
+The aim of this study is to predict the upstaging status of DCIS patients with eco-evolutionary biomarkers.
 The analysis steps are meticulously documented in the `pipeline.sh` script, which orchestrates the entire workflow from data preprocessing to result generation.

 ## Table of Contents
 - [Introduction](#introduction)